stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 predictor in turn.
 Although it wasn’t as compelling on its own, the predictor paved was added to the list of strong predictors because it was a strong predictor in a previous model.

-Strong predictors for TSS, showing linear model fit (blue line) for the relationship between *ln*-transformed TSS concentration and each predictor in turn.
-Although it wasn’t as compelling on its own, the predictor paved was added to the list of strong

 The precipitation predictor used for TSS was 1-day cumulative precipitation.
 There was no evidence of seasonal patterns to TSS in